jtr109/blog/content/posts/mysql-service-with-k3s-on-raspberry-pi.md

     path: "/mnt/data"  # the directory created on node
 ```

-After created, we can claim it on Kubernetes.
+After created, we can claim it on Kubernetes.
 Here is the config file:

 ```yaml
 # pvc.yaml